GregorD1A1/Dataset_video_scraping/README.md

 3. In project folder create folders 'datase' and 'videos'
 4. Put in 'videos' folder some video, that contain planes.
 5. Open VScarping.py, in 'video_name' variable write name of your video, also set prefereble interval in variable 'frame_check_interval'.
 I recomend use interval from 25 to 125 for 25fps video (1s to 5s), in dependance on information density of video.
-6. Create project virtual envinronment and install libraryes:
+6. Create project virtual envinronment and install libraries:

 conda install -c conda-forge cv2